greglange/gocards/README.md

 `go install cmd/gocards.go`

-## Quick start usage.
+## Quick start usage

-Make a directory to hold your gocards.
+Make a directory to hold your cards and card data files.

 Change dir into your directory.